 The igneous rock is a product of volcanic magma that results in basalt which takes its shape from rapidly cooling lava.
 The rapid cooling forms cracks responsible for the cleaving (or fracturing) of the cooled rock.

 The rock, through its travels by wind and water, is reduced in size and smoothed out much like the graphite in a sharpened pencil.
 Amazingly, this rock is common in planetary formations such as the planes of Mars and Venus.

 This rock is formed by the erosion of earth or the shells of tiny dead organisms that accumulate into a larger formation such as calcite or quartz.
 The result of the small fragments cemented together and compacted to become a limestone rock.
 The pressure of the earth’s plates and its heat compresses the rock even further until it crystalizes to become metamorphic marble.

-The Earth’s temperature and pressure over time can melt the resulting rock, which contributes to the rock cycle in its transformation back into magma, and the cycle starts all over again.
+The Earth’s temperature and pressure over time can melt the resulting rock, which contributes to the rock cycle in its transformation back into magma, and the amazing history of gemstones starts the cycle all over again.

 Gemstone Crystalline Structures